Antony Buck: Political career

 He was elected MP for Colchester in a 1961 by-election.
 A strong supporter of the modernising Conservatism championed by Edward Heath, Buck served as the Under-Secretary for Defence from 1972 to 1974 with responsibility for the Royal Navy, but his fortunes declined when Heath lost the election in 1974, and he managed the unsuccessful leadership campaign for his old friend Geoffrey Howe.
 Buck then lost his place on the executive of the 1922 Committee, although he later regained it.
 Nevertheless, he remained a perceptive observer of defence policy, opposing the closure of Colchester's military hospital and other cuts.
 He was also chairman of the Parliamentary Ombudsman Committee.
 He was held in high regard by his constituency party and continued to serve as the MP for Colchester until 1983 when he became MP for Colchester North after boundary changes.
 He retired from parliament in 1992.

 Marriages

 Buck married three times.
 His daughter Louisa, from his 34-year first marriage to Judy Grant, is an art critic.
-In 1994, tabloid newspaper reports of a relationship between his second wife, Bienvenida (née Perez-Blanco) and Air Chief Marshal Sir Peter Harding, were followed by Harding's resignation as Chief of the Defence Staff.
+In 1994, tabloid newspaper reports of a relationship between his second wife, Bienvenida (née Perez-Blanco) and Marshal of the Royal Air Force Sir Peter Harding, were followed by Harding's resignation as Chief of the Defence Staff.
 His third wife was Russia-born Tamara Norashkaryan.